Construction Noise Monitoring and Measurement

 Or perhaps you might prefer the robust, simple to use and ‘no-nonsense' approach provided by the Assessor range, Industrial Sound Level Meters, allows even inexperienced users to quickly take sensible measurements that allow you to ensure that your workforce is protected from the effects of excessive construction noise exposure.
-For example, the Model 82CA Assessor noise measurement kit provides you with all the tools required to carry out your noise risk assessments.
-It cost effectively and accurately determine suitable hearing protection with its special ‘C minus A’ measurement mode.
+They provide you with all the tools required to carry out your noise risk assessments, cost-effectively and accurately determining suitable hearing protection with their special ‘C minus A’ measurement mode.

-You can quickly refer to the HML values provided by the hearing protection manufacturer for specific muffs, inserts etc and by using a simple spreadsheet (HSE), ensure you are not over or under protecting your employees.
+You can quickly refer to the HML values provided by the hearing protection manufacturer for specific muffs, inserts etc and by using a simple spreadsheet (like the HSE calculator), ensure you are not over or under protecting your employees.

 We have produced a short Guide for Employers entitled: '5 Steps to Controlling Workplace Noise'.
 The document looks at the various duties under the Control of Noise Regulations (2005).
 You can Download your FREE Guide here.